yanxiaodi/EmployeePayslipCalculator/README.md

 The unit test can confirm our code can run the way as we expect.
 They also reduce the risk for the changing and refactoring.
 I just write some simple unit tests for the services project because this is a demo.
 In fact, TDD is widely used in modern software development.
 Maybe we need much time at the beginning, but it is worth to do it.

 We also need to make our application more beautiful and friendly.
 You can see that I use several different UI frameworks for different applications.
 For simplify the operations for the users, I should choose the suitable controls.
 User experience is more and more important nowadays.
-Fortunately, we have a lot of libraries and framework to help us.
+Fortunately, we have a lot of libraries and frameworks to help us.

 Another important factor is that make sure our apps can handle all potential wrong inputs from the users.
-To gain this goal, we must check all params from the users, and throw messages to let the users to know what wrong happen.
-The explicit toast is neccesary for the client users.
+To gain this goal, we must check all params from the users, and throw messages to let the users know what wrong happen.
+The explicit toast is necessary for the client users.

-I think this demo is a clean code, and it is easy to understand, and has a reasonable architecture.
-Anyway, I should do more jobs to make it to be a excellent app to solve the problem, but I am too busy these days.
-If you have any questions about this demo, let me know please.
+I think this demo is a clean code, and it is easy to understand and has a reasonable architecture.
+Anyway, I should do more jobs to make it be an excellent app to solve the problem, but I am too busy these days.
+If you have any questions about this demo, let me know, please.

 Thank you very much.